winsuntech/fruitmix/doc/xattr.md

 Example:

 ```
-# there are also functions on the object, see nodejs documents

 {
+  // properties from fs.Stats, there are also function props not listed here,
+  // such as isDirectory(), etc.
   dev: 2114,
   ino: 48064969,
   mode: 33188,